 Taken together, this information suggests that the vast majority of the anticipated captures in the Gulf of Mexico and South Atlantic regions are likely to come from the NA DPS.
 However, it is possible that animals from the SA DPS could be captured during the proposed action.

-Since the cold-stun study of the northern Gulf of Mexico (above) represents the best available data teasing out the NA and SA DPS distribution for greens in the action area, we will assume that 96% of animals captured during the proposed action will be from the NA DPS, and the remaining 4% will be from the SA DPS, per the breakdown in the study.
-For these reasons, we will act conservatively and conduct jeopardy analyses on the assumption that both the NA DPS and the SA DPS will be captured by the proposed action but that the vast majority (96%) will be from the NA DPS.
+For these reasons, we will act conservatively and conduct jeopardy analyses on the assumption that both the NA DPS and the SA DPS will be captured by the proposed action.
+The NA DPS analysis will assume that 96% of animals captured during the proposed action are from that DPS.
+Our analysis of the SA DPS will consider that 4% of the green sea turtles affected by the proposed action are from the SA DPS.

-We anticipate up to 2 green sea turtles may be taken at the proposed pier during any consecutive 3-year period, 1 lethal and 1 nonlethal (Tables 9- 10).
-Because of such a small take and in order to conservatively assume the SA DPS may be represented in the take, we will divide the take equally between the NA and SA DPSs, assigning 1 take for each DPS.
+We anticipate up to 1 green sea turtle may be lethally taken at the pier during any consecutive 3-year period.
 However, because of the much lower probability that green captures will be from the SA DPS and because we conservatively inflate that probability because we only expect 2 captures every 3-year period, we further anticipate that the take from the SA DPS will be non-lethal (discussed below).
 The remaining capture from the NA DPS will be attributed as a lethal take.